B0Gec/Diofantos/README.md

 # MoadeeB

-MoadeeB - MOeller-Buchberger Algorithm based Discovery of Exact Equations
+MoadeeB - M&Ouml;eller-Buchberger Algorithm based Discovery of Exact Equations

 _"Taming Archimedes' Sand Reckoner to Unearth Exact Equations by Harvesting the Ideal of Points with well-known Commutative Algebra Tools."_